What are the office hours?

 However, submitting for project guidance is a required prior to submitting for a Pre-Application meeting.

-Yes.
-A demo permit is required.
-Please note that structures in environmentally sensitive areas may need additional oversight/review.
+Yes, and a demolition permit is required.
+Please note that structures in environmentally sensitive areas may need additional review.

 Maximum height is 6 ft above grade.